sass/sass/proposal/first-class-calc.md

 * Sass functions can be used directly in `calc()`, so `calc(1% + math.round(15.3px))` returns `calc(1% + 15px)`.

-Note that calcs cannot generally be used in place of numbers.
+Note that calculations cannot generally be used in place of numbers.
 For example, `1px + calc(1px + 10%)` will produce an error, as will `math.round(calc(1px + 10%))`.

 For backwards compatibility, `calc()` expressions that contain interpolation will continue to be parsed using the old highly-permissive syntax, although this behavior will eventually be deprecated and removed.
-These expressions will still return calc values, but they'll never be simplified or resolve to plain numbers.
+These expressions will still return calculation values, but they'll never be simplified or resolve to plain numbers.

 ### Design Decisions

-#### "Contagious" Calcs
+#### "Contagious" Calculations

-In this proposal, calc objects throw errors if they're used with normal SassScript level math operations (`+`, `-`, `*`, `/`, and `%`).
-Another option would have been to make calcs "contagious", so that performing these operations with at least one calc operand would produce another calc as a result.
+In this proposal, calculation objects throw errors if they're used with normal SassScript level math operations (`+`, `-`, `*`, `/`, and `%`).
+Another option would have been to make calculations "contagious", so that performing these operations with at least one calculation operand would produce another calculation as a result.
 For example, instead of throwing an error `1px + calc(100px + 10%)` would produce `calc(101px + 10%)` (or possibly just `calc(1 + 100px + 10%)`).

-We chose not to do this because calcs aren't *always* interchangeable with plain numbers, so making them contagious in this way could lead to situations where a calc entered a set of functions that only expected numbers and ended up producing an error far away in space or time from the actual source of the issue.
+We chose not to do this because calculations aren't *always* interchangeable with plain numbers, so making them contagious in this way could lead to situations where a calculation entered a set of functions that only expected numbers and ended up producing an error far away in space or time from the actual source of the issue.
 For example:

 * Miriam publishes a Sass library with a function, `frobnicate()`, which does a bunch of arithmetic on its argument and returns a result.